A nonamenable "factor" of a Euclidean space: Definitions; the ``Decoration lemma''

-\begin{lemma}[Decoration lemma] Let $G$ be a Cayley graph or Cayley diagram, and $\omega$ be an $\Aut(G)$-invariant percolation.
+\begin{lemma}{\bf (Decoration lemma)} Let $G$ be a (locally finite) Cayley graph or Cayley diagram, and $\omega$ be an $\Aut(G)$-invariant percolation.
 Let $\delta$ be some factor of iid decoration on $G,\omega$, where the iid labels $\lambda:V(G)\to [0,1]$ used for the factor are independent from the percolation.
-Suppose that all the components (pieces) of $\omega $ are infinite and indistinguishable.
-Then they are also indistinguishable in the full decoration of $\omega$ with the fiid. \end{lemma} It follows that for any fiid decoration of the fibers of B(1,2) (which are trivially indistinguishable subgraphs), the decorated fibers are indistinguishable.
+Suppose that all the components (pieces) of $\omega $ are infinite and indistinguishable with scenery.
+Then they are also indistinguishable with scenery in the full decoration of $\omega$ with the fiid. \end{lemma}

-The lemma is true more generally: ergodicity of a unimodular random (decorated) graph is preserved by additional fiid decorations.
-To reduce the amount of technicalities needed, we decided to include only the simpler version that we need here.
+\begin{remark} The lemma is not true if we only assume indistinguishability of the components: the different sceneries can be used to define different decorations, which are trivially fiid.
+For example, consider $G=\Z^2$, and let $i\in \{1,\ldots,5\}$ be uniform random, $t\in\{0,1\}$ independent uniform random, and $\omega$ consist of all horizontal lines of vertical coordinate $i$, $i+1$ or $i+3$ mod 5 if $t=0$, and all vertical lines of horizontal coordinate $i$, $i+1$ or $i+3$ mod 5 if $t=1$.
+The components are indistinguishable (but they are not indistinguishable with scenery).
+Color with red the components that are at distance 1 from some other component, and color all other components with green.
+This decoration is a trivial fiid (which does not depend on the labels), and results in distinguishable decorated components. \end{remark}

 The proof is far from surprising, only the necessary notation makes it cumbersome.

 \Bomega{{B^{\Omega}}} \Blambda{{B^{\Omega,\Lambda}}} \calf{{\cal F}} \calflambda{{\cal F}^{\Lambda}} \cali{{\cal I}} \calilambda{{\cal I}^{\Lambda}} \Alambda{{A^{\Lambda}}}